aht/stream.py/doc/index.rst

-Not only is it possible to parallelize all parts of linear pipelines, the primitives provided here should make it easy to implement many parallel processing patterns: fan-in, fan-out, many-to-many map/reduce, etc.
+Not only is it possible to parallelize all parts of linear pipelines, the primitives provided here should make it easy to implement many parallel processing patterns: multiple producers --- single consumer, single producer --- multiple consumers, many--to--many map/reduce, etc.

 Feeders